Covid Makes History

 Vesthimmerlands Museum, Denmark - “Covid Snapshot”

 Every day the museum collects reports from people who suddenly feel that everything is turned upside down.
-Charlotte Høj Opheim-Winje is usually an orthopedic surgical nurse, but in a few days, she has been retrained to manage corona patients at Farsø Hospital.
+Charlotte Høj Opheim-Winje is usually an orthopaedic surgical nurse, but in a few days, she has been retrained to manage corona patients at Farsø Hospital.
 Her story is now secured for future generations.

 Before entering supermarkets and grocery stores customers are encouraged to take care of each other and the employees and keep a distance.
 Furthermore the stores let people know that there is no reason for hoarding, since goods are still delivered every day.
 Signs and warnings are an important part of our museum’s documentation of a very special situation.
 Later on, some of them will end up in the museum’s collection.
 Furthermore, the museum collaborates with the Mayor’s office in order to secure decision summaries and other important municipal documents.